 The reason these claims can be so complicated is that each one is unique in its circumstances.
 Sometimes it may not be the fault of a particular driver but instead the result of defective motorcycle parts or poorly maintained roads.
 However, most motorcycle wrecks are directly caused by drivers or other third parties.

-Aggressive, distracted, and impaired drivers all risk your safety on the road.
-Drivers who violate traffic laws by speeding, making improper turns, and disregarding traffic signals also can cause motorcycle crashes.
-Although these traffic violations are not required to prove fault in a motorcycle accident claim, they could show evidence of wrongdoing on behalf of the at-fault driver.
+Although traffic violations are not required to prove fault in a motorcycle accident claim, they could show evidence of wrongdoing on behalf of the at-fault driver.

 Standard vehicles have built-in safety features and metal frames to protect the driver and any passengers.
 But motorcycles only have two wheels, an engine, and flimsy fiberglass and metal frames.

 Likewise, since they don’t have windshields, airbags, and seatbelts, the impact of a motorcycle crash can lead to more catastrophic injuries.
-Moreover, since there’s less space between the motorcyclist and the impact, avoiding getting hit is next to impossible.
+Since there’s less space between the motorcyclist and the impact, avoiding getting hit is next to impossible.

 Common injuries you can suffer in a motorcycle crash can include: